Shadowscapes Tarot Deck by Stephanie Pui-Mun Law

 My feeling is that some people don’t get past it and simply write Tarot off as not helpful at this point.

-I’m not saying this is wrong.
-Tarot is not for everyone anymore than any other tool of self discovery is.
+That said, Tarot is not for everyone anymore than any other tool of self discovery is.
 Or any field of human endeavour for that matter.

 The spiritual teacher I mentioned above is probably finding a different way through the layers of resistance to Life that we all have.
+And that’s wonderful.

 I actually have great respect for her current decision.
 We all have to find our own way in this day and age.
 I'm definitely not here to say she's "wrong."
 But I know that these kinds of beliefs about Tarot are quite commonly held.
 When I saw it on social media, it inspired me to address it with my own thoughts.
 Tarot rocks, people!